modirishabh/GCP/Solution-Architect/2.4-VM/README.md

 - Typical states: provisioning → staging → running → stopping/terminated; some changes (like machine type) require the VM to be stopped.[web:29][web:1]
 - Availability policies control maintenance behavior (live migrate vs terminate) and automatic restart after failure.[web:29][web:15]

+## Shielded VMs

+Shielded VMs in Google Cloud enhance virtual machine security through features such as **Secure Boot**, **vTPM**, and **Integrity Monitoring**.

+- **Integrity Monitoring**  It works by taking a snapshot of the systems boot sequence called a baseline when it's in a known good trusted state.
+Every time the VM boots, it compares the new boot sequence to this baseline.
+If they don't match,it raises an alert, signaling a potential integrity violation.
+- **Secure boot** is a feature of the Unified Extensible Firmware Interface (UEFI) that ensures only trusted software (signed by authorized publishers) can load during the boot process.
+- **vTPM (Virtual Trusted Platform Module**) A primary role of the vTPM is to perform "measured boot," where it records cryptographic hashes (measurements) of the entire boot chain (UEFI, OS, drivers).
+These measurements can be used for remote attestation, allowing the cloud provider or a monitoring system to cryptographically verify the VM's health and ensure it has not been compromised.

 ## OS patch management

 - OS patch management helps apply and schedule OS and software patches across many VMs.[web:7][web:13]